 How often do classes meet?

-Classes meet once a week for 16 weeks per year.
-During the first year, an additional session with community rabbis is held each semester.
+Classes meet once a week for 20 weeks per year.

 How long is each class session?

-Each session is 2 hours and 45 minutes, with a 15-minute break.
+Each session is 2 hours and 15 minutes, including a 15-minute break.

 How much reading is required?